ParinazMDI/Spotify_Recommender/README.md

 ### 3. Unsupervised Learning: K-means clustering

-I clustered my playlist using silhouette score and elbow method.

 ### 4. Song recommender:
 If the input song is in top_200_songs list, it will recommend random song from the list.
 If it is not, it will recommend a song from the same cluster from spotify playlist